 You will hear us talk a lot about “people-driven health” and its ability to help consumers make smarter, more insightful healthcare decisions for themselves and their families.

 This isn’t a consumer vs. healthcare provider and payer issue.
-By giving consumers better ways to inform their healthcare decisions, they will be able to work more collaboratively with their providers and insurers in a way where everyone in the ecosystem can benefit.
+By giving consumers better ways to inform their healthcare decisions using people-driven health, they will be able to work more collaboratively with their providers and insurers in a way where everyone in the ecosystem can benefit.

-Ultimately, HealthChampion will help consumers along their healthcare journey to be healthier, spend less on healthcare, and get the value they expect from all parties in the healthcare ecosystem.
-The team that will help us get there.
-Because of the HealthChampion belief in people and their ability to reshape healthcare, you can imagine we have put a great deal of care and purpose into assembling the best team to build the HealthChampion platform and be a part of this movement.
+Ultimately, HealthChampion will help consumers along their healthcare journey to be healthier, spend less on healthcare, and get the value they expect from all parties in the healthcare ecosystem with people-driven healthcare.

 The challenges facing the U.S. healthcare system are complex, numerous, and took decades to evolve.
 We don’t expect big change to happen overnight, but we have a vision of how consumer empowerment can drive the right kind of change that benefits everyone in the healthcare ecosystem.